AbubakerMT/Meteor-Clicker-Game-JavaFX-/README.md

 # ☄️ Meteor Clicker Game (JavaFX)
-Course: ICS 108 Object-Oriented Programming (Term 222)
-Team: Abdulaziz AlGhadeer & Abubaker Tayeb
+A dynamic and interactive game developed using JavaFX, where players must click on falling objects (meteors) before they hit the ground.
+The game increases in difficulty as objects fall faster, making it both engaging and challenging.

 ## 🚀 Project Overview